eliezermoraesss/eliezermoraesss/README.md

 <img align="right" alt="Universe" src="https://cdn.pixabay.com/animation/2022/11/16/14/56/14-56-49-778_512.gif"  width="400px"/>

 - 👨🏼‍💻 I'm a Software Developer. <br>
-- 📚 I started my exciting career transition into technology in July 2021 <br>
+- 🎯 Focused in Back-end Development, IA e Cloud Computing.<br>
 - ⚡ After I developed and implemented an [Inventory Control System with Arduino and ESP32](https://www.youtube.com/watch?v=cUS2qG1Hij0) programmed in the C++ language, when I was a maintenance electrician, I couldn't I stopped programming, since then I have been delving deeper into this wonderful world of technology!
 By the way, I was recognized for this project, I was hired by the company, as this project reduced wasted maintenance time, as there was no longer a lack of spare parts for maintainers.
 My dream is to be a transformative agent helping lives through technology.
 I am gaining experience developing personal projects and looking to contribute to open-source projects.